josearias210/DDD/README.md

 - **SuccessResult<T>**:  This class is similar to SuccessResult, but allows you to return data.

-- **ErrorResult<T: This is a class that represents a failed operation.
+- **ErrorResult<T>**: This is a class that represents a failed operation.
 We can send only the error message and we want a list of errors with more detail.

 ```csharp
     class Person